nboldhq/docs/contents/90-trust-center/microsoft-graph-permissions.md

 ### Settings scope

-When a user is trying to access the `Settings` tab (and of course if the user was granted the `Global Administrator` or the `Teams Administrator` role), nBold only requests the permissions from the `Basic scope` as the only required permission is `User.ReadBasic.All` (already included in `Basic scope`)
+When a user is trying to access the `Settings` tab (and of course if the user was granted the `Global Administrator` or the `Teams Administrator` role), nBold only requests the permissions from the `Basic scope` as the only required permission is `User.Read` (already included in `Basic scope`)

 ### Service account scope